gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    Massive pervasive monitoring attacks relying on key exchange without forward secrecy has been reported.
-By mandating perfect forward secrecy, DTLS/SCTP effectively mitigate all forms of passive pervasive monitoring and limits the amount of compromised data due to key compromise.
+By mandating perfect forward secrecy, DTLS/SCTP effectively mitigate many forms of passive pervasive monitoring and limits the amount of compromised data due to key compromise.

    In addition to the privacy attacks discussed above, surveillance on a